Optical Physics Lab (Wen group)

 Skill sets or Qualities

-We are looking for one qualified and enthusiastic group member with background on optics, physical chemistry, and/or condensed matter physics.
+We are looking for two enthusiastic interns with background on ultrafast laser, optical spectroscopy, physical chemistry, material science, and/or electrical engineering.